 The “Another World is Possible” rally in Rostock, 2nd June.

 At about 2.30pm, several thousand people dressed in black emerged from the ranks of the eighty-thousand peaceful demonstrators and marched at the police.
 Clashes started shortly afterwards.
 The police’s initial charges were limited, and did not disperse the group in black – though they did send panicking bystanders fleeing into the festival area that had been agreed as a no-conflict zone.
 After several hours, as crowds restricted access by fire engines to a burning car, heavy anti-riot machines were brought in and five hundred injuries from tear gas ensured, with two hundred arrests and injuries to twenty police (according to reports).
+In such situations, you may contact expert personal injury lawyers to help you out.
+You can click here to Discover More about their services and how they can help you seek personal injury claims.

 I don’t think that the violent protesters on Saturday had a thought-out political programme (whereas the peaceful summit blockaders do – and they are being injured and arrested in large numbers, possibly as a result of tougher policing following Saturday’s violence).
 However, their actions lent the Summit a needed air of crisis.
 For as regards the intermeshed causes of global poverty, the only thing in question at the Summit is what margin of backsliding will be countenanced.
 This G8 is a theatre of sterile debate: 2005’s categorical pledges to end global poverty have been broken down – as they always are – into incomprehensible technical formulae, which consume the intellectual energy that should be spent on making a just world.